 Berberine is a supplement that I’ve written about as a ‘Lifehack’ in a number of different articles.
 It is a natural compound with some amazing research on it in animal and cell studies, and it seems to be almost unbelievable.
 The drawback is poor absorption in the intestines, which can decrease its effectiveness.

-Berberine is fascinating, so I’m going in-depth on:
+Berberine has some fascinating research on it, so I’m going in-depth on:

 Berberine is a natural compound found in plants such as Oregon grape, barberry, and goldenseal.
 The plants that contain berberine have been traditionally used for gastrointestinal infections.
 It has been used for thousands of years as part of Traditional Chinese Medicine, and different plants that contain berberine have been used by various cultures around the world.